 This is the starting point in reorienting the disposition of our hearts.
 Knowing these things about God will give us a different lens through which we can view life.
-Take these “glasses” off and your vision becomes darkened, your perception becomes skewed, and your understanding becomes tainted and flawed.
+Take these “glasses” off and your vision becomes darkened, your perception becomes skewed, and your understanding becomes tainted, flawed, and self-centered.

 I can remember a discussion Connie and I had one time, actually we’ve had it many times throughout our years together.
 Connie was sharing with me what she’s learned through the hardships we’ve gone through together.
 She said, “Because of what I have learned about God through His Word I can be thankful for the health problems I’ve had because they prepare me to empathize with others who have health problems.
 I can be thankful for the hard times we’ve been through in our marriage because God can use them to sensitize me to other couples who are trying to work through troubles they are having in their marriage.
 I can be thankful for the trials that we’ve gone through in raising our kids because they make me tenderhearted toward other parents that I might have the opportunity to help that are struggling with parenting.”
 Let me tell you, that is not the natural response to hardships and trials in life.
 Connie is able to see all of the struggles she, and we, have had through the lens of “God is good, His love endures forever, and He is at work.” and it has changed her perspective of these struggles.